kemitix/kemitix-trello/README.md

 It is intended for use on my `slushy` and `fuller` projects.
 It was originally developed as part of `slushy` and was extracted when preparing to start on `fuller` which would need some of the same functionality.

 Requires JDK 11+

+## Downloading Attachments

+From 1.1.0 of `kemitix-trello` support is included for downloading attachments using the now required authorised methods.
+In order to do so the API key and token are needed to download the attachment.
+These are provided either when creating the new `TrelloAttachment` constructor, or by calling the method `withApiKeyPair(...)`, which will return a new instance.